mvmjacobs/SomeStuff/ai_context.md

 -   `Application/UseCases/GetItems`: Example of a use case to retrieve items.
 -   `Application/UseCases/CreateItem`: Example of a use case to create an item.

+### Mediator Pattern

+The Mediator pattern is implemented using the MediatR library.
+The requests (queries and commands) and handlers are located in the `Application` folder.

+-   `Application/Queries/GetItemsQuery.cs`: A query to get a list of items.
+-   `Application/Commands/CreateItemCommand.cs`: A command to create a new item.
+-   `Application/Handlers/`: This directory contains the handlers for the queries and commands.
+-   `Controllers/MediatorController.cs`: A controller that uses MediatR to send requests.

 ## How to Contribute

 When adding new features, please follow the existing structure.
 For example, new controllers should be added to the `Controllers` directory.
 If you are adding business logic, consider creating a new folder for services or use cases.